 - IP Filtering and Country Blocks.
 It’s not uncommon for eCommerce platforms to filter out the computer addresses of known fraudsters or people living in countries that are known to have a high number of scammers.

 - 3D Secure Technology.
-Both MasterCard and Visa both offer 3D Secure solutions, called MasterCard SecureCode and Verified by Visa, which requires a unique password that can only be used once.
+Both MasterCard and Visa both offer 3D Secure solutions, called MasterCard SecureCode and Verified by Visa.
+Both require a single use unique password.

 Even though these tools can help reduce the risk of fraud, you also need to: